 10 Ways to show gratitude in the workplace

 1. Make Note of Unsung Heroes

 This year, make it a point to express workplace gratitude for those behind the scenes.
 Think outside the box.
 Whose work is invisible?
 Who keeps the place running, even though their job may not be the most prestigious or noticeable?
 You can even send an anonymous survey and ask your team “Who isn’t recognized enough for all they do?”
-You may be surprised by the answers, and they will be pleasantly surprised when they are formally recognized.
+You may be surprised by the answers, and they will be pleasantly surprised when everyone is showing gratitude for them.

 2. Improve Compensation

 The absolute best way to show gratitude for your employees is to compensate them accordingly.
-No amount of company-branded swag or free lunches is going to make them stick around at a job where they are underpaid and underappreciated.
+No amount of company-branded swag, leadership development, or free lunches is going to make them stick around at a job where they are underpaid and underappreciated.